 The Rockingham Meetinghouse was begun in 1787, dedicated in 1798.

-I had done some preliminary analysis of the design and frame and realized I needed to see it.
-I wondered if it would feel as spare as the Rocky Hill and Sandown meetinghouses.
+I had done some preliminary analysis of the design and frame and realized in 2014 that I needed to see it.
+I wondered if it would be as spare as the Rocky Hill and Sandown meetinghouses.

-The site, on top of a hill with a view all around, makes up for the simplicity of the structure.
+The site, on top of a hill with a view all around, emphasises the simplicity of the structure.
 One can only come to it from below, and like many 18th c.
 New England buildings it sits upright and confident.
 It is very impressive.

 The Town Fathers specified a building 44 ft. by 56 ft.
 The HABS drawings read 44'-4" x 56'-6".
 The difference could easily be the addition of the sheathing and siding to the frame.
 The porches (the end staircases) are square: 12'-2" x 12'-2".

-The difference could also be that the rule General Fuller had and the one we use today differ (1/19).
+The difference could also be that the rule used then and the one we use today differ slightly.

 The porches are squares set in the middle of the west and east walls.
 The exterior posts were set at the porch corners, not at the 1/3 points of the wall.
 This also allowed for 2 windows on each side of the porches.

-The front elevation follows the same proportions - the square divided into thirds.
+The front elevation can be seen as the square divided into thirds.
 The arrows point to where the diagonals cross, the center lines of the windows.

 The porches' widths are half the square.
 The only deviation is the center bay which is a 3-4-5 triangle.

-I have outlined the shape.
-I think the roof is 3-4-5 triangles back to back, shown in green.
+The roof is 2 3-4-5 , shown in green.
 The drawing says a 9/12 pitch - the little triangle to the right of the roof.
 A 9/12 pitch is 37*.
 A 3-4-5 triangle is 36.5*.
-I would like to read the original dimensions taken on site.
-I think it is probable that the delineator was not aware of the use of geometry.
+I assume the delineator was not aware of the use of geometry.